Tips for Getting into a Good Sleep Routine

 4. Get some exercise

 Exercise regularly to tire yourself out.
-Remember, students living in Glasgow University student accommodation get a free off-peak gym membership (which can be upgraded to peak for £25), and there are lots of sports clubs you can join too.
+Remember, students living in Glasgow University student accommodation get a free off-peak gym membership, and there are lots of sports clubs you can join too.

 5. Turn off the tech

 Take a break from your laptop or phone screen before bed.
 If you can't go without a pre-bed scroll on Instagram, then set your device to night mode where possible.

 There are lots of apps that can help you sleep, including meditation apps and white noise apps.